 Transfer students must submit official sealed transcripts from all previously attended colleges and/ or universities in addition to the general application procedures outlined in this section.
-NOTE: High school transcripts and scores (ACT/SAT) do not need to be submitted if an applicant's college transcript indicates a successful completion of an associate's degree or 24 credits.
+NOTE: High school transcripts and scores (ACT/SAT/CLT) do not need to be submitted if an applicant's college transcript indicates a successful completion of an associate's degree or has attempted at least 24 credits.